MartinAbilev/bugs/readme.md

 #Client (Next Js) work in progress

--local working when up:
+-dev with local-server working when up:
         https://bianca-ai-git-dev-martinabilevs-projects.vercel.app

--prod deploy on vercel.some ssues on prod:
+-prod with local-server. not workin with some issues:
         https://bianca-ai.vercel.app

     Reanimation of old historic project "the bugs".